-Special Recommendation II - Criminalisation of terrorist financing
+Special Recommendation II - Criminalize terrorist financing

-59. St. Maarten approved the National Ordinance amending the Penal Code (AB 2019, no. 41) on October 11th, 2019 and it entered into force and effect on November 20th, 2019.
-This new Ordinance repeals Article 2:55 and provides for a new TF offence in Article 2:408.
-Consequently, the Secretariat proceeded to analyse the new provision according to the six deficiencies originally identified in the MER.
+- 22. The 5th, 7th, 8th, and 9th FURs indicate that St. Maarten has made substantial progress concerning SR. II.
+Notwithstanding, previous FURs suggested that the penalty applicable to the TF offence was not proportionate and dissuasive.
+This section will focus on this remaining issue. - 23.
+St. Maarten approved the "National Ordinance amending the Penal Code" (AB 2019, No. 41) on October 11th, 2019 and it entered into force and effect on November 20th, 2019.
+This new Ordinance repeals Article 2:55 and provides for a new TF offense in Article 2:408, which is punishable by eighteen (18) years of imprisonment.
+This new sanction appears proportionate and, in some instances, more severe, in relation to those set out for other serious offenses criminalised in the Penal Code, as shown in the table below: